-If a notification relates to a registered NDIS provider, the Victorian Disability Worker Commission must refer the matter to the NDIS Quality and Safeguards Commission.
+If a notification concerns a registered NDIS provider, the Victorian Disability Worker Commission must refer it to the NDIS Quality and Safeguards Commission, while still being able to assess the matter independently.

-What information should I provide in the notification?
+What information should I provide in the mandatory notification?